 This class is specifically designed to incorporate different components of an integrated literacy program in the intermediate grades.
 Issues related to planning, organizing and evaluation, and how it relates to literacy development will be explored.
 A minimum of 10 field experience hours is required.
-Prerequisite: EDEL 3123 and admission to Education Program or permission from Teacher Education Coordinator.
+Prerequisite: EDEL 3123 and admission to Education Program or permission from Education Program Director.

-EDEL 3243 METHODS OF TEACHING SOCIAL STUDIES
+EDEL 3243 METHODS OF TEACHING SOCIAL STUDIES, DIVERSTY AND CULTURE

-This course is designed to help the student develop skills for planning, implementing, and evaluating social studies instruction.
-Materials and procedures for teaching history, government, geography, and safety education are emphasized.
+This course is designed to help the student develop skills for planning, implementing, and evaluating social studies instruction, including diversity and culture.
+Materials and procedures for teaching history, government, and relationships with cultural values and social contexts are emphasized.
 A minimum of 10 field experience hours is required.
-Prerequisite: Admission to Education Program or permission from Teacher Education Coordinator.
+Prerequisite: Admission to Education Program or permission from Education Program Director.